gjpelletier/MLRegression/README.md

 # Tools for Machine Learning Regression in Python

-The MLRegression module includes the following main Python functions to facilitate the use of sklearn, xgboost, and statsmodels solvers:
+The MLRegression module includes the following main Python functions to facilitate the use of sklearn, XGBoost, LightGBM,  and statsmodels solvers:

  - **lasso** - LassoCV, LassoLarsCV, and LassoLarsIC using AIC/BIC
  - **ridge** - RidgeCV, Ridge using AIC/BIC, Ridge using VIF